PHACDataHub/nats-data-pipeline-demo/1-transformation-step-extract-subset-of-data/README.md

-# 1 Processing Step - Extract Subset of Data
+# 1 Transformation Step - Extract Subset of Data

 This is an oversimplified example of the NATS messaging system.